-Sadly, the government still has refused to turn over many more documents the Committee has requested.
+Sadly, the government still has refused to turn over many more documents the now defunct Committee had requested.
 They've admitted there are thousands of back-up tapes where deleted emails relating to the gas plant scandal could be located, but still have not produced them.
 More than 1,200 of those back-up tapes belong to Kathleen Wynne.
-We're still waiting for those emails to be produced.
+We're still waiting for those emails to be produced and now they likely never will be.

 The most sobering lesson of the gas plant scandal may be this - if the Liberals had won just one more seat in the 2011 election, none of this would have ever come to light.
 The Liberals would have retained their majority.
 Any attempt at Committee to get documents would have been voted down by the Liberals; the Gas Plant Scandal hearings would never have happened.
 The Liberals have tried to stall, delay, and thwart us at every turn in our bid to get to the truth.
 They cannot be trusted.
 They have consistently put their own interests, and the interests of the Liberal Party, ahead of the people of Ontario.
-Their actions show they do not deserve the privilege and responsibility of governing.
+And now, using her majority government, Kathleen Wynne has shut down the Gas Plant Scandal Committee and we may never get to the truth.

 While we still search for answers regarding the cover-up, we do know this self-serving act cost the people of Ontario - as taxpayers and as ratepayers - an astounding \$1.1 billion.
-Part of that cost has already shown up on our skyrocketing hydro bills, and more will be added as the terms of settlement dictate.
+Part of that cost has already shown up on our skyrocketing hydro bills, and more will be added as the terms of settlement dictate

 The two Auditors General who were involved stated it best.
-In referencing the Mississauga Gas Plant cancellation, AG Jim McCarter stated, "The people of Ontario will have essentially paid for two power plants, but have got just one."
-On the Oakville Power Plant cancellation, AG Bonnie Lysyck said, "The gas plant cancellations cost "significantly more than may have been necessary" because of a number of what she calls "questionable decisions" by the premier's office.
+In referencing the Mississauga Gas Plant cancellation, AG Jim McCarter stated, 'The people of Ontario will have essentially paid for two power plants, but have just got one."
+On the Oakville Power Plant cancellation, AG Bonnie Lysyck said, "The gas plant cancellations cost "significantly more than may have been necessary" because of a number of what she calls "questionable decisions" by the Premier's office.

-HIGH TAXES
+NEW TAXES

 Liberals love to tax and spend.
-They believe it is best to add a Health Tax or the HST - remember it was supposed to add 600,000 jobs!
-They believe it's their privilege to spend your money on things like wind energy, ORNGE, and cancelling gas plants.
-Sadly, they continue to spend more than they take in, so they have borrowed annually and grown our debt.
-The increased taxes and debt load have burdened the economy to the point we have lost 300,000 manufacturing jobs in the past decade and have seen 88 consecutive months with unemployment higher than the national average.
+They believe it is good for the economy to add a Health Tax or HST - remember it was supposed to add 600,000 jobs!
+They believe it's their privilege to spend your money on things like wind energy, ORNGE, cancelling gas plants, and bailing out the MaRS real estate deal.
+Sadly they continue to spend more than they take in, so they have borrowed annually and grown out debt.
+The increased taxes and debt load have burdened the economy to the point we have lost 300,000 manufacturing jobs in the past decade and have seen 8 years with unemployment higher than the national average.

 There are a number of other factors at play.
 You've just read how we got to the highest energy prices in North America.
 We have the highest payroll taxes in Canada.
 Our corporate taxes, which were scheduled to fall from 11.5 per cent to 10 per cent in the 2012 budget, were left at that level, as part of the Liberal's deal with the NDP, to win their support.
-Now, as part of The Big Move to fund transit in Toronto and Hamilton, the government is planning on raising business taxes to 12 per cent.
-This will burden us with the highest business taxes of all the large provinces in Canada.
 But with so much Liberal spending in place, it's still not enough revenue.
-The government forecasts a growing deficit this year of \$11.7 billion.
-Our debt-to-GDP is scheduled to hit 41.2% in 2014-15.
+Two years ago the deficit was \$9.2-billion.
+Last year it grew to \$10.5-billion.
+And this year, the deficit skyrocketed to \$10.9-billion.
+Our debt-to-GDP is scheduled to hit 41.2%.